mpizosdim/devops-capstone/README.md

  * builds the containerized app
  * push the containirzed app on amazon ecr
  * publish the app in ecs
+ * every time there is a push in master it updates the ecs service

 technology used for this application: